Drapery Court of Brussels: History and institution

-This Court sat three times a week on Tuesdays, Thursdays, and Saturdays.

-In the fifteenth century the Court named three valets to seal the sheets of the cloths whose quality it controlled, as well as two receivers, five controllers and a cloth sealer on of the ones on sale on the Grand-Place at the Halle aux Pains.
+In the 15th century, the Court named three valets to seal the sheets of the cloths whose quality it controlled, as well as two receivers, five controllers and a cloth sealer on of the ones on sale on the Grand-Place/Grote Markt at the Halle aux Pains.
 It also named the weigher of the wool and the measurer of the potash (intended to wash the wools).